-The Input Party is a research project about how personal referential image archives become part of the process of artists and designers.
+The Input Party is a research project on the role of personal referential image archives in the process of artists.

-The Input Party uses these pictures to relate to the artist’s association and visual expression and by sharing these archives with each other we learn in what way these random pictures can be of value to others.
+The Input Party uses images to relate to the artist’s reference, association and visual expression and by sharing these archives with each other we learn in what way these images can be of value to the the artistic practice and to others.

 Interested in participating or collaborating?
 Send us an email at:

 In 2015 the Input Party was initiated by visual artist Rachel Sellem and image researcher Elki Boerdam.
 They both felt the need to continue the conversation about their practice after the academic setting.
 They started inviting groups of artistic practitioners to their studio and asked each participant to bring 10 printed referential images from their archives.
 By sharing these images we can find new connections, share references, gain insight in each other’s process and gather new input for our own practice.
 It has become a valuable tool for talking about complex concepts where the images guide us through the conversation.

 In 2021 we will launch a series of artistic contributions by some inspiring people from our Input Party network and we hope to publish our publication in which the results of our research is collected this year.